turbot/steampipe-docs/docs/reference/cli/check.md

   <tr>
     <td nowrap="true"> <inlineCode>--max-parallel integer</inlineCode>  </td>
-    <td> Set the maximum number of parallel executions.
-When running steampipe check, Steampipe will attempt to run up to this many controls in parallel.
+    <td> Set the maximum number of database connections to open.
+When running steampipe check, Steampipe will also attempt to run up to this many controls in parallel.
 See the <a href="reference/env-vars/steampipe_max_parallel">STEAMPIPE_MAX_PARALLEL</a> environment variable documentation for details. </td>
   </tr>